GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_tmp_location.md

 ```
 add_filter( 'gfpdf_tmp_location', function( $path, $working_folder, $upload_url ) {
    /*
-     * On a standard WordPress installation the ABSPATH directory refers to the top-level directory on your web server
+	 * On a standard WordPress installation the ABSPATH directory refers to the top-level directory where WordPress
-     * where WordPress is located.
-When that's the case, going up a directory and creating the tmp folder usually means it becomes private.
+	 * is located.
+Going up a directory and creating the tmp folder there usually means it becomes private (but not always)
 	 *
-     * Depending on your web server setup you may need to modify this path to ensure it's not accessible through your browser.
-     *
-     * Make sure you include the forward slash at the end!
+	 * Note: your hosting may prevent the ability to write to folders outside the WordPress top-level directory and this
+	 * will not work.
+Make sure you test PDF Notifications still function after adding this code.
 	 */
-     return ABSPATH . '../GravityPDF/tmp/';
+	return dirname( ABSPATH ) . '/GravityPDF/tmp/'; /* <-- make sure you include the foward slash */
 	/*
 	 * If the above doesn't work, you can try use the get_temp_dir() function instead
 	 */
 	return get_temp_dir() .
-'GravityPDF/';
+'GravityPDF/'; /* <-- make sure you include the foward slash */

 }, 10, 3 );